 Once you know your budget, the aim’s to work out how much you can actually afford to spend on different areas and prioritise what’s important to YOU.

-Write down all the things you need to spend cash on on a different piece of card – from cakes to cars, rings to registry office fees – always keeping in mind that you don't need to stick to convention or have everything your peers tell you you "need".
+Write down all the things you need to spend cash on on a different piece of card – from cakes to cars, rings to registry office fees.
+Always keep in mind that you don't need to stick to convention or have everything you're told you need.

 Discuss what’s most important to both of you.
 You may fancy a funky themed wedding cake, but would you prefer a honeymoon abroad?
 Or a professional photographer?
 Remember, venue costs are likely to be about one third to half of your budget.

 Being aware of how you can trade one item for another helps you see how far your budgeted cash will go.
 If it doesn't go as far as you want, you need to change your list - but not your budget.

 The end result may be that you can't afford the wedding you wanted.
 But, more importantly, it means you won't spend what you can't afford.

 06Everyday savings help towards the big day

 Small sacrifices can boost your wedding coffers.
 If your big day is a year away, cut out something today that you buy every day.
 If you cut out £2 crisps and Coke each day, you’d have 365 x £2 to spend, making £730.

 People swear by (and at) our Demotivator tool, which reveals your annual spend on coffees, snacks, cigs, mags and other discretionary purchases to help you cut back.
 Try it to see how much you could save in time for the big day.